maxtryk/odoo-how-to/docs/source/js_override.rst

 ===============================

 #. :doc:`js_assets`
-#. define a new JS module:
+#. define a new JS module in the added asset file:

     .. code-block:: javascript